openstack/devstack/doc/source/faq.rst

     by packaging in "real" deployments.
 To remove additional protections that will be desired/required in production would be a step backward.
-Q: But selinux is disabled in RHEL 6!
+Q: But selinux is disabled in RHEL!
     A: Today it is, yes.
 That is a specific exception that certain DevStack contributors fought strongly against.
 The primary reason it was allowed was to support using RHEL6 as the Python 2.6 test